-The Company s cancer detection products are mark ted on the b sis of their clinical superiority and their ab lity to help radiologists detect more cancers earlier, while seamlessly integrating into the clinical workflow of the radiologist.
+The Company's cancer detection products are marketed on the basis of their clinical superiority and their ability to help radiologists detect more cancers earlier, while seamlessly integrating into the clinical workflow of the radiologist.
 As part of its sales and marketing efforts, iCAD has developed and executed a variety of public relations and local outreach programs with numerous iCAD customers.
-Additional investments are being made in cultivating relationships with the leaders in b east and colon solutions at national trade shows, where industry leaders discuss the future of image analy is solutions in these clinical disciplines.
+Additional investments are being made in cultivating relationships with the leaders in breast and colon solutions at national trade shows, where industry leaders discuss the future of image analysis solutions in these clinical disciplines.